Chart Color Schemes

 Health performance in Mornington - East is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Mornington - East faces significant health challenges, as indicated by health data.
-Both younger and older age groups have notable prevalence of common health conditions.
+Mornington - East faces significant health challenges, as indicated by its health data.
+Both younger and older age groups have a notable prevalence of common health conditions.

-Approximately 54% (~8,126 people) of Mornington - East residents have private health cover, compared to Greater Melbourne's 57.9%.
-The most prevalent medical conditions are arthritis (10.3%) and mental health issues (9.1%).
-About 62.1% of residents report no medical ailments, compared to 63.9% in Greater Melbourne.
-Mornington - East has 26.4% (3,987 people) of its population aged 65 and over, lower than Greater Melbourne's 29.9%.
-Health outcomes among seniors largely align with the general population's health profile.
+Approximately 54% (~8,126 people) of Mornington - East's total population has private health cover, compared to Greater Melbourne's 57.9%.
+The most prevalent medical conditions are arthritis (affecting 10.3% of residents) and mental health issues (9.1%).
+Conversely, 62.1% of residents report having no medical ailments, compared to 63.9% in Greater Melbourne.
+Mornington - East has a lower proportion of seniors aged 65 and over at 26.4% (3,987 people), compared to Greater Melbourne's 29.9%.
+The health outcomes among seniors are broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health